aiamlucas/c-the-universe-and-everything/c/arrays/arrays.md

 ### Declaration

-To declare an array in C, you specify the data type, name of the array, and its size.
+To declare an array in C, you specify the data type, name of the array and its size.

 ```int scores[5]; // Declares an array of integers with 5 elements.```